Quinn Mitsuko Parker-Kramer

 Bio

 Quinn is a PhD student in the Oceans department, using an interdisciplinary approach to research small-scale fisheries and their connections to food security, gender equity, and wellbeing.
 She is particularly interested in how these complex social-ecological systems have been shaped--by cultural, socio-economic, and historical drivers--and in turn how SSFs can be managed within this context to support community and ecological well-being.
-Prior to beginning her PhD, Quinn worked for multiple years in sustainable development and community-based conservation in Anosy, Madagascar, and hopes to return to Madagascar for her doctoral research.
+Prior to beginning her PhD, Quinn worked for multiple years in sustainable development and community-based conservation in Anosy, Madagascar.
+She continues to work in coastal Madagascar for her doctoral work, with a particular focus on Madagascar's Grand Sud.
 She has also worked in community outreach and marine conservation in Newfoundland, Canada, and remains committed to community-engaged research that generates equitable solutions.
 She holds an MSc in Conservation from University College London and a BA in Ecology and Evolutionary Biology from Princeton University.

 Current Research and Scholarly Interests